 - Warnings must be followed carefully to avoid bodily injury. - Cautions must be observed to avoid damage to your equipment. - Notes contain important information about your projector.

 Getting More Information

-Need tips on giving presentations?
-How about quick steps for setting up your projector?
+Need quick steps for setting up your projector?
 Here's where you can look for help: